Non Cuba cigars: Current facts

 The problems in the years 2020 to 2022

-When the COVID-19 pandemic began in 2020, so did the problems for Non Cuba cigar producers outside of Cuba.
-It was in the summer of 2020 when a cigar manufacturer told me: "There will be huge supply shortages in the next few years."
-But back then, availability was still very high.
-But it started around fall 2020: cigars were being exported more or less "drop by drop".
+When the COVID-19 pandemic began in 2020, the problems of non-Cuban cigar producers outside Cuba also began.
+It was in the summer of 2020 when a cigar manufacturer told me: „There will be huge supply shortages in the next few years.“ But back then, availability was still very high.
+But it started around autumn 2020: cigars were being exported more or less „drop by drop“.
 As a result, the availability of Non Cuba cigars plummeted by up to 30% (depending on the importers' source).

 Consumers wanted to buy certain cigars, but they weren't available.
-I noticed this in my job too; my advertising clients' media plans were constantly being changed and adapted to the circumstances.
+In my job, I also realised this; the media plans of my advertising clients were constantly being changed and adapted to the circumstances.

 In Switzerland, the complete mask requirement has been lifted as of 01.04.2022.
-At the moment, we can only wait and see how exports return to familiar levels, depending on how the pandemic situation in the cigar-producing countries changes for the better.
+All we can do at the moment is wait and see how exports return to the familiar level, depending on how the pandemic situation in the cigar-producing countries changes for the better.

-Non Cuba cigars and the difference in taste depending on the country of origin
+Non Cuba cigars and the difference in flavour depending on the country of origin

-What about the difference in the taste of cigars depending on the country of origin?
-I would like to describe it super simply and roughly here.
+What about the difference in the flavour of cigars depending on the country of origin?
+I would like to describe it very simply and roughly here.
 However, the list is kept very simple.

 Why is this list outdated?

-This list is delicate and tricky.
+This list is tricky and Turkish.
 Because cigars are not always made from tobacco from a single country.
 Cigars are made from tobacco from different countries.
 Depending on how the master blender wants a cigar to taste, he composes the leaves with their characteristics from different countries.

-So, in my opinion, this list is outdated and should be taken with a grain of salt.
+So, in my opinion, this list is outdated and should be treated with caution.
 For example, there are also light cigars from Cuba.
 Not all of them are medium to strong.
 The Fonseca, for example, is a very light cigar.
 After a storage period of 2 to 3 years, it tastes excellent.

 Another example: the Avo Limited Edition 2019 is produced in the Dom.
 Republic.
 But it has a strength of 4/5, so it's no lightweight.